o) Provisions

 The following methods and assumptions were used to estimate the fair values:

-- The fair values of the investment in unquoted equity shares/ debt instruments have been estimated using Market Approach and Option Pricing Model.
+- The fair values of the investment in unquoted equity shares/ debt instruments have been estimated using Market/ Income Approach and Option Pricing Model.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, discount rate, credit risk and volatility.
 The probabilities of the various estimates within the range can be reasonably assessed and are used in management’s estimate of fair value for these unquoted investments.

 - Investments in quoted mutual funds/bonds being valued at Net Asset Value.